farstack/udisks2-snap/docs/reference/available-commands.md

 udisks2 service.
 It allows the user to query for available storage devices, mount or unmount them.

-An explanatory description of the command and available options is available [here](https://udisks.freedesktop.org/docs/latest/udisksctl.1.html)
+An explanation of the command and available options is available [here](https://udisks.freedesktop.org/docs/latest/udisksctl.1.html)